wujie3375/wujie3375.github.io/blogs.md

 Writing down some long essays sounds pretty cool.
 It would be really interesting to check it out again in a few decades and see how things have changed.

 - **Sep 17, 2024:** [测试test](https://wujie3375.github.io\blogs\240917)

+---

+> The faintest ink is better than the strongest memory.